 Of the 116 alumni families, 113 have children enrolled in Head Start Prekindergarten and 35 have children enrolled in Early Head Start/EHS-CCP in the past.
 Only two respondents were able to identify the Early Head Start centers where their children were enrolled (Blessed Sacrament EHS and Ella Austin EHS).
 By contrast, the most enrolled Head Start centers are Tynan Center (10.8%), Cardenas (9.6%), and Knox Center (8.4%).
 When assessing these enrolled alumni children's medical status, 17.4% of them were diagnoses as having a disability when they were enrolled in the program.
 Among these alumni children with disabilities, 48.6% were diagnosed with speech/language disabilities, 17.1% were diagnosed with other disabilities (such as Autism), and 11.4% were diagnosed with learning or sensory disabilities.
-26.6% of these alumni children received speech therapy when they were enrolled in the program; 39.3% of them continued to seek speech therapy from the same provider whereas another 39.3% of them seek therapy from a different provider after completing the program.
+26.6% of these alumni children received speech therapy when they were enrolled in the program, but more than a fifth of them (21.4%) stopped seeking speech therapy after completing the program; 39.3% of them continued to seek speech therapy from the same provider whereas another 39.3% of them seek therapy from a different provider after completing the program.